 The American Benefits Council advocates for employers, connecting public policy and private-sector solutions to shape employee benefits for the evolving global workforce.

 Jim Klein is president of the American Benefits Council.
-He joined the Council staff in 1988 as Deputy Executive Director and has served as Executive Director/President since 1992.
+He joined the Council in 1988 as Deputy Executive Director and has served as Executive Director/President since 1992.
 Previously, Jim was manager of pension and health care policy for the U.S. Chamber of Commerce and, before that, practiced law for a Washington, D.C. firm specializing in employee benefits.
 He also worked as a Legislative Assistant for a member of Congress.

 Lynn Dudley is senior vice president, global retirement and compensation policy, for the American Benefits Council.
 In this role, Lynn directs the Council's advocacy efforts regarding retirement and compensation policy, including defined benefit and defined contribution plans and executive and non-qualified deferred compensation.
 Lynn also coordinates the Council's efforts and outreach in the international arena, including the Benefits Passport informational series.